 The entrance to the temple site and museum is east of the cathedral, across the hectic Plaza del Templo Mayor, where it's possible to see much of the exterior of the Templo without entering.
 Authorized tour guides (with Sectur ID) offer their services by the entrance.

 The on-site Museo del Templo Mayor (included in the site’s admission price) houses a model of Tenochtitlán and artifacts from the site, and gives a good overview of Aztec, aka Mexica, civilization, though with little signage in English, unlike the ruins.
 Pride of place is given to the great wheel-like stone of Coyolxauhqui (She of Bells on Her Cheek), best viewed from the top-floor vantage point.
 She is shown decapitated, the result of her murder by Huitzilopochtli (her brother, the god of war, the sun and human sacrifice), who also killed his 400 brothers en route to becoming top god.

 Ongoing excavation continues to turn up major pieces.
 Just west of the temple, a monolithic stone carved with the image of Tlaltecuhtli, the goddess of earth fertility, was unearthed in October 2006 and is now prominently displayed on the museum's 1st floor.

 Another key find was made in 2011 when a ceremonial platform dating from 1469 was uncovered.
 Based on historical documents, archaeologists believe the 15m structure was used to cremate Aztec rulers.
 A dig also turned up what archaeologists believe is the trunk of a sacred tree found at a newly discovered burial site at the foot of the temple.
-Then in 2017 a tower of over 650 human skulls 6m in diameter was found nearby, believed to be Huey Tzompantli, mentioned by Spanish conquistadors but undiscovered until now.
+In 2017 a tower 6m in diameter made from over 650 human skulls was found nearby, believed to be Huey Tzompantli, mentioned by Spanish conquistadors but undiscovered until now.
 Most surprisingly, the remains of the sacrificed included women and children.
 Then in 2019, two sacrificial burial sites were uncovered – a boy dressed as Huitzilopochtli, and a jaguar in warrior-garb – giving hope to finding royal Aztec tombs, which have yet to be found despite decades of excavation.